 PLEASE DISREGARD POSTED HOURS AND SCHEDULE BELOW.

-The Domino is currently open on Friday and Saturday nights from 5pm to 11pm, plus some odd pop ups.
+The Domino is currently open Wednesday through Saturday nights from 5pm to 11pm, plus some odd pop ups.
 Follow us on social media for more info, and please visit our new merch site to support us and our sister bar, Twelve Mile Limit.

 Happy hour specials are offered daily from 3-6pm, 12-2am, and all day on Mondays.